Oponn-1/Unity-Gesture-Recognizer/README.md

 > *Recommended Range: 1.0 to 2.0*
 #### Anomalies Factor
 This floating point value is the amount that Anomalies Testing will weight differences that exceed the Dev Tightness threshold, if Anomalies Testing is turned on.
-> *You can experimenet alot with this value, but keep in mind that if you set it too high, there is a chance results will be less predictable, as an actually accidental 'anomaly' (say your hand shifted suddenly when drawing a line) could cause a gesture's difference to be distorted.
+> *You can experiment alot with this value, but keep in mind that if you set it too high, there is a chance results will be less predictable, as an actually accidental 'anomaly' (say your hand shifted suddenly when drawing a line) could cause a gesture's difference to be distorted.
 Of course, what you set this to should take into account the Dev Tightness you set.*

 ## Performance
 There are three major parts of the script to look at for performance: